rancheng/ranchenghistoryblogs/_posts/2019-10-13-Solve-GN-with-PyTorch.md

 Here the Jacobian matrix is exactly the `hstack` of matrix `E` and `F`.
 As shown in the previous code, first three entries of `jbBuffer` is exactly partial w.r.t rotation vector, and last 3 entries are for translation vector.

-After 10 iterations, we can then apply our converged camera pose $$\xi$$, apply the reprojection to see the effect:
+The whole pipeline converges around 10 iterations, we can then apply our converged camera pose $$\xi$$, apply the reprojection to see the effect:

 ![reproj.png]({{site.baseurl}}/images/reproj.png)